exploIF/Django-API-Books/README.md

 - downloading data from title, authors, publish_date and categories,
 - filtering and sorting data stored in database

+## Usage
+- GET books/ list of all books with posibility to filter and sort e.g. books/?publishedDate=1864 or books/?sort=publishedDate or books/?publishedDate=1864&sort=-title
+- GET book<book_id> e.g. books/63RaAAAAcAAJ
+- POST db/ with request body {"q": "_query to search in google api_" for inserting returned data to database

 ## Technologies
 * Django version 3.2
 * Django filter version 2.4